-The Maryland Purple Line is a proposed 16-mile (25.74km) light rail rapid transit line that will run east to west from Bethesda to New Carrollton, Maryland, US.
-The line is to built inside the Capital Beltway (I-495), a circumferential highway that encircles Washington DC.
+The Maryland Purple Line is a 16.2-mile (25.74km) light rail rapid transit line that will run east to west, connecting Bethesda to New Carrollton, Maryland, US, with 21 stations.
+The line is being built inside the Capital Beltway (I-495), a circumferential highway that encircles Washington DC.

 Maryland Purple Line project development details

-The Purple light rail line is expected to have 21 stations, will provide direct connection to Washington Metropolitan Area Transit Authority’s (WMATA) Metrorail Green and Orange Lines, as well as two branches of Red Line.
+The Purple Line will provide a direct connection to Washington Metropolitan Area Transit Authority’s (WMATA) Metrorail Green and Orange Lines, as well as two branches of the Red Line.

-It will also provide connections to local bus services, Amtrak and MTA’s Maryland Area Regional Commuter (MARC) train services on Camden and Penn Lines.
+It will also provide connections to local bus services and Amtrak and MTA’s Maryland Area Regional Commuter (MARC) train services on Camden and Penn Lines.

-The route includes approximately three miles of shared guideway on the Georgetown Branch right-of-way, an abandoned railroad corridor between Bethesda and Silver Spring, which is being developed as the last portion of Capital Crescent Trail (CCT) in conjunction with the light rail project.
+The route includes approximately three miles of shared guideway on the Georgetown Branch right-of-way, an abandoned railroad corridor between Bethesda and Silver Spring that is being developed as the last portion of Capital Crescent Trail (CCT) in conjunction with the light rail project.

 The project received $711m funding for design and construction from Maryland’s state funds in November 2013.

-A joint venture of AECOM and Rummel, Klepper & Kahl (RK&K) was awarded a $60m programme management contract for MTA’s LRT projects including the Purple and Red lines in February 2011.
+A joint venture of AECOM and Rummel, and Klepper & Kahl (RK&K) was awarded a $60m programme management contract for MTA’s LRT projects, including the Purple and Red lines, in February 2011.

-The joint venture will be responsible for finalising planning and preliminary engineering activities, overseeing final design and pre-construction work, as well as providing construction management and inspection services for the project.
+The joint venture will be responsible for finalising planning and preliminary engineering activities, and overseeing the final design and pre-construction work, as well as providing construction management and inspection services for the project.